 Don’t relegate your product to the back corner of your office.
 Present your goods front and center in a captivating display.
-A client will first buy with their eyes.
+Client will first buy with their eyes.
 Give them a reason to want to know more about what’s displayed.

-Providing a “buy now, pay later” option allows shoppers to bring home the items they want immediately, or the treatments they want while fulfilling convenient and affordable monthly payments.
+A “buy now, pay later” option allows shoppers to bring home the items they want immediately or the treatments they want while fulfilling convenient and affordable monthly payments.

 3. High Turnover Rates